chilammps/Ovito/README.txt

 Change Log
 ****************************************************************************************

-Release 2.2.4 (30-Jan-14):
+Release 2.2.4 (29-Jan-14):

- - Modified particle importers to ensure stable ordering of particle types (using lexicographical ordering when atom types have names, and ID-based ordering otherwise).
+ - Modified particle file importers to ensure stable ordering of particle types (using lexicographical ordering when atom types have names, and ID-based ordering otherwise).
-   The ordering of the particles type is now independent of their first occurrence in the input file.
+   The ordering of named particle types is now independent of their first occurrence in the input file.
  - Fixed particle picking issue on computers with Intel graphics.
  - Fixed OpenGL issues on systems with Intel graphics.
  - Fixed blurred display of viewport captions.
- - Fixed program crash when changing particle radius/color without selecting a particle type first.
+ - Fixed program crash when changing particle radius/color without having selected a particle type first.
  - OVITO is now built using version 5.2.1 of the Qt library.
    This fixes several issues related to the graphical user interface.